Beulah Annan: Later life

 In 1927, after her divorce from Annan was finalized, she married Edward Harlib, a boxer.
 Just three months later she claimed that he had been cruel to her and filed for divorce.
 In the divorce settlement, Harlib paid her $5,000 (equivalent to $,000 in current dollars).
 After her divorce from Harlib, Annan was involved with a fourth man, Able Marcus.

 Death

 Annan died of tuberculosis, aged 28, at the Chicago Fresh Air Sanatorium, where she was staying under the name Beulah Stephens, in 1928, four years after her acquittal on charges of murder.

 She was returned to her home state for burial in Mount Pleasant Cumberland Presbyterian Church Cemetery, Daviess County, Kentucky.
-Her grave marker incorrectly notes her death as a year earlier, however, stating it to be March 10, 1927.
+Her grave marker incorrectly notes her death as a year earlier, stating it to be March 10, 1927.